Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_snowflake_sql_api/getting_started_snowflake_sql_api.md

 This getting started guide will walk you through executing a SQL statement with the API and retrieving the results.

 Negative
-: Support for the Snowflake SQL API is currently not in production and is available only to selected accounts.
+: Support for the Snowflake SQL API is currently not in production.

 ### Prerequisites